-Transfers into year two may be considered in some circumstances.
-We expect transferring students to begin their studies in the first year of their new course, but suitably qualified applicants who have completed the first year of an appropriate degree programme at another institution may seek entry to year two.
-Such applications must be submitted in the usual way through UCAS, indicating the year of entry as year two, and outlining clearly in the personal statement the reasons for requesting the transfer.
+Transfers into year two may be considered.
+We generally expect transferring students to begin their studies in the first year of their new course, but applicants who have completed the first year of an appropriate degree programme at another institution may seek entry to year two.